yinz87/assignment-1-yin-abdi/README.md

 # livecode-projectile

 A simple implementation of an Euler integrator for projectile motion.
+This program was written (mostly) live, in lecture for SOFE-2850U in Fall 2017.

 Next week, we will add drag and stopping conditions.
+The drag will make the code more interesting, while the stopping conditions will introduce us to lambdas and templates.

 ## Compilation